-In brief, Hart’s account of St. George’s constructional history is based on his conclusion that the stair incorporated in the tower wall to the southwest, is contemporary with the tower itself, and that the tower is thus no older than the bricks used in its risers and newel, although (as he also points out) there are, in any case, quite a lot of bricks used elsewhere in the circular stage of the tower (as well as the octagonal belfry), some of which form conspicuous vertical bands that are most unlikely to have been inserted into earlier masonry.
+In brief, Hartís account of St. Georgeís constructional history is based on his conclusion that the stair incorporated in the tower wall to the southwest, is contemporary with the tower itself, and that the tower is therefore no older than the bricks used in its risers and newel, although (as he also points out) there are, in any case, quite a lot of bricks used elsewhere in the circular stage of the tower (as well as the octagonal belfry), some of which form conspicuous vertical bands that are most unlikely to have been inserted into earlier masonry.
 This clearly implies that the circular stage can be no earlier than the revival of native brickmaking, which may have begun in East Anglia at Polstead in Suffolk c.
 1180 but which did not become widespread until the end of the thirteenth century.
-Moreover, since there is no evidence of former bell-openings in this circular stage, it seems likely that the octagonal belfry is contemporary, which would allow the whole structure to be dated on the stylistic evidence of the bell-openings, which have reticulated tracery typical of the early fourteenth century.
-These occupy the cardinal faces of the belfry, leaving the ordinal faces to be decorated by blank flushwork windows of similar design.
-The whole tower, therefore, seems very much a companion piece to the tower at Thorpe Abbotts, just three miles to the southeast, and although a late fourteenth century date probably fits better there, such a date is hardly beyond the bounds of possibility here either, leaving Hart to speculate that, perhaps, the “tower and belfry was the work towards which the rector left the sum of one mark [66p] in 1386”.
-Internally, the tall pointed tower arch is noticeably off-centre towards the north, and Hart argues that the reason for this was to allow a greater thickness of wall to the south in which the stair could be set.
+Moreover, since there is no evidence of former bell-openings in the circular stage, it seems likely that the octagonal belfry is contemporary, which would allow the whole structure to be dated on the stylistic evidence of the present bell-openings, which have reticulated tracery typical of the early fourteenth century (Decorated) work.
+These occupy the cardinal faces of the belfry, while the ordinal faces are decorated with blank flushwork windows of similar design.
+The whole tower, therefore, seems very much a companion piece to the tower at Thorpe Abbotts, just three miles to the southeast, and although a late fourteenth century date probably fits better there, such a date is not beyond the bounds of possibility here either, which left Hart to speculate that, perhaps, the 'tower and belfry was the work towards which the rector left the sum of one mark [66p] in 1386'.
+Internally, the tall pointed tower arch is noticeably off-centre towards the north, and Hart argued that the reason for this was to allow a greater thickness of wall to the south in which the stair could be set.